zsustar/splunk_hec_handler/README.md

 ![Fields Example](https://github.com/vavarachen/splunk_http_handler/blob/master/resources/fields_example.png)

-In order to use custom fields, 'sourcetype' property must be specified in the event and sourcetype definition must enable *indexed field extractions*.
+:warning: In order to use custom fields, 'sourcetype' property must be specified in the event and sourcetype definition must enable *indexed field extractions*.

 See http://dev.splunk.com/view/event-collector/SP-CAAAE6P for 'fields'

 ## Advanced
 Using 'fields', many of the metadata fields associated with an event can be changed from the default.
-Additionally, new fields which are not part of the event can be also added.
+Additionally, new fields, which are not part of the event, can be also added.

 In the following example, we are sending events to two different indexes (see "Select Allowed Indexes (optional)" setting) and overriding 'host', 'source', 'sourcetype' fields, while adding some new fields ('color', 'api_endpoint').